 \subsection{Overall Architecture}

-Different from StyTr2 \cite{p45} which has two individual encoders for encoding inputs from different domains, we follow the traditional encoder-transfer-decoder architecture of UST to encode content and style images in one encoder.
-An overview of S2WAT architecture is presented in Fig.~\ref{fig6}.
+In contrast to StyTr2~\cite{p45}, which employs separate encoders for different input domains, we adhere to the conventional encoder-transfer-decoder design of UST.
+This architecture encodes content and style images using a single encoder.
+An overview is depicted in Fig.~\ref{fig6}.

-{\flushleft \bf Encoder}.
-Similar to Swin \cite{p62}, S2WAT first splits the content and style images into non-overlapping patches by a patch partition module.
-These patches were treated as the "tokens" in Transformer \cite{p48} or the features in CNNs.
-We set the patch size to $2 \times 2$ and thus the dimension of patches is $ 2 \times 2 \times 3 = 12 $.
-Then, a linear embedding layer is applied on the patches to project them to an arbitrary dimension (denote as $ C $).
+\textbf{Encoder.} Like Swin, S2WAT's encoder initially divides content and style images into non-overlapping patches using a patch partition module.
+These patches serve as ``tokens" in transformers.
+We configure the patch size as $2 \times 2$, resulting in patch dimensions of $2 \times 2 \times 3 = 12$.
+Subsequently, a linear embedding layer transforms the patches into a user-defined dimension ($C$).

-After the patch embedding layer, the patches will be sent to several successive SpW Attention blocks which are sandwiched between a pair of padding \& un-padding operations.
-Patches will be padded to be divisible by twice the strip size and be cropped (un-padded) after SpW Attention blocks to keep the number of patches unchanged.
-One thing that needs attention is that we pad the patches by reflecting for light-edge results may appear when padding with constant 0.
-The SpW Attention blocks maintain the number of patches ($ \frac{H}{2} \times \frac{W}{2} $), and together with the patch embedding layer and padding \& un-padding operations are referred to as "Stage 1".
+After embedding, the patches proceed through a series of consecutive SpW Attention blocks, nestled between padding and un-padding operations.
+Patches are padded to achieve divisibility by twice the strip width and cropped (un-padded) after SpW Attention blocks, preserving the patch count.
+Notably, patch padding employs reflection to mitigate potential light-edge artifacts that can arise when using constant 0 padding.
+These SpW Attention blocks uphold the patch count ($\frac{H}{2} \times \frac{W}{2}$) and, in conjunction with the patch embedding layer and padding/un-padding operations, constitute ``Stage 1".